kolkhis/lab-utils/monitoring/README.md

 This was my final project for the ProLUG Sysadmin course.

+---

 ## Table of Contents
 * [Monitoring Stack](#monitoring-stack)
 * [How to Use These Playbooks](#how-to-use-these-playbooks)
     * [First Time Setup](#first-time-setup)
     * [Adding New Nodes](#adding-new-nodes)

+## Overview

+Throughout this document, I will be referring to your central monitoring hub as "control node."

+This will be the server that hosts Grafana and the TSDBs (Prometheus, Loki).

+The playbook(s) should **only** be run from this control node.

+The playbooks can be run independently (in the `independent_playbooks` directory), which also contains a `deploy_all.yml` playbook.
+This playbook will do just that, deploy all services and agents across your inventory.

+There are playbooks for each one of the services.

+- `deploy_all.yml`: Deploys the whole stack at once.
+Same as running all the playbooks listed below sequentially.

+If you are using each playbook separately, they should be run in this order:

+- `prometheus_setup_playbook.yml`
+- `loki_setup_playbook.yml`
+- `grafana_setup_playbook.yml`
+- `node_exporter_setup_playbook.yml`
+- `promtail_setup_playbook.yml`

 ## Monitoring Stack